Quantum leap in computing as scientists claim 'supremacy'

 But if verified and harnessed, the Google device could make even the world's most powerful supercomputers - capable of performing a giddying 20,000 trillion calculations per second - look like an early 2000s flip-phone.

-Regular computers, even the fastest known to man, function in binary fashion: they carry out tasks using tiny fragments of data known as bits that are only ever either 1 or 0.
+Regular computers, even the fastest, function in binary fashion: they carry out tasks using tiny fragments of data known as bits that are only ever either 1 or 0.

 These fragments are known as qubits, and due to their dual-state nature can drastically accumulate computing power.